ram-ravan/OpenStreetMap-RoutePlanner/README.md

 # Route Planning Project

 This route planning project computes the shortest path between two points in a map using A* search algorithm.
-Solely, built using C++, this project is implemented making use of Object Oriented Programming concepts in C++.
+Solely, built using C++, this project is implemented making use of pointers, references, and Object Oriented Programming concepts in C++.
+OpenStreetMap is used here, and to render the map data, a 2D graphic rendering library named IO2D is used.
+When user provides inputs as co-ordinates of starting and ending points, a shortest path is computed and renderd in the map as showin in the image below.
 The [starter code](https://github.com/udacity/CppND-Route-Planning-Project) for this project is provided by Udacity as a part of C++ nanodegree program.

 <!-- <img src="OpenStreetMap.png" width="600" height="450" /> -->